StackStorm/st2docs/README.md

     `st2contrib`_
     `st2incubator`_

-* The pattern to include an example from `/st2/contrib/examples`: make example file name a reference on github. may say that it is deployed to `/usr/share/doc/st2/examples/`, and auto-include the file:
+* The pattern to include an example from `/st2/contrib/examples`: make example file name a reference on github.
+May say that it is deployed to `/usr/share/doc/st2/examples/`, and auto-include the file:

     Sample rule: :github_st2:`sample-rule-with-webhook.yaml
     </contrib/examples/rules/sample-rule-with-webhook.yaml>` :